-The assessment of this course will consist of a written exam and three coursework projects.
+The assessment of this course will consist of a written exam (scheduled in Year 11) and two coursework projects.
 The coursework is based around client briefs and is intended to reflect the professional design process, from initial plans through to a review of the work completed.